kasmith/Tools_MIT_Museum/README.md

 ### Starting up PHP

 In order to run the Virtual Tools game, your system must be able to run PHP.
-If you do not already have it, you can download the (code here)[https://www.php.net/].
+If you do not already have it, you can download the [code here](https://www.php.net/).

 Once you have installed PHP, navigate to `Tools_MIT_Museum/web_content` in a terminal, then start a PHP server (e.g., using `php -S 0.0.0.0:8000`).
-Then open a web browser and go to the address (`0.0.0.0:8000`)[http://0.0.0.0:8000/].
+Then open a web browser and go to the address [`0.0.0.0:8000`](http://0.0.0.0:8000/).

 ## Virtual Tools Game parts

-The default site that this program brings up is the same as the main (Virtual Tools Game site)[http://scripts.mit.edu/~k2smith/toolgames/], snapshotted as of 2/18/21.
+The default site that this program brings up is the same as the main [Virtual Tools Game site](http://scripts.mit.edu/~k2smith/toolgames/), snapshotted as of 2/18/21.
 Here you can select which level you want to play from a selection of those used in the paper, along with a set of other levels used for follow-up experiments and testing.

-We have also included an extensible set of levels that can be accessed through (`community_levels.php`)[http://0.0.0.0:8000/community_levels.php].
+We have also included an extensible set of levels that can be accessed through [`community_levels.php`](http://scripts.mit.edu/~k2smith/toolgames/community_levels.php).
 These are levels built with a "level editor", that can be accessed by clicking on "edit" on that page, or the "Build your own" button at the bottom of the list.

 While the level editor is not particularly well documented and missing some of the more recent features built into the game, it does demonstrate how a level designer in the museum could work.
 When designing each level, at a bare minimum you will need to create the three tools, as well as a goal area (using a container) and an object that should go into that goal.
 Once the level is built, it must be solvable to be recorded -- you can ensure this by clicking on "Attempt Trial" in the upper left corner to play the level.
 Once you have accomplished the goal a form will open up for you to name the level and record it.
 This form also has a password that we put in place to ensure people we didn't know couldn't flood the database (since it is open to the internet) -- this password is `cocosci`.